dbojan/encrypted-stream-test/README.md

 # Esplayer android - open source encrypted stream player for android
-**Android**

-**ES player** - open source clearkey encrypted dash stream player for android
+2026-09-07-08-42-53

-Download es_player.apk to install on android
+Download apk from esplayer_android folder to install on android

 - supports clearkey 1 and multiple keys encrypted dash streams
-- written in flutter, uses mediakit
+- written in kotlin multiplatform + exoplayer
-- beta version
-- does not support widevine

 **how to use**